nsv-format/nsv/ensv.md

 - a form to provide column name-type pairs (vertical)
 - a form to define rules for packing/unpacking multiple fields in one cells
   - useful e.g. for log layouts where wasting a line for each field is a damn waste

+As for distinguishing between cell and row forms, since they're all defined a priori, there can be no ambiguity.
+For readability, a convention like "all row form named should end on `:`" would suffice.

 ---